NoobTaco/NoobTacoUI-ElvUI/README.md

-## Project Status & Transition Notice
+## Project Status

 **NoobTacoUI has been renamed to NoobTacoUI (Elvui Profile).**

-Please note that this addon will not receive updates for the upcoming Midnight expansion.
-Limited maintenance will continue for Classic and non-retail versions for a short period, after which the project will be retired upon the release of Midnight.

-For continued access to fonts, textures, and sounds—especially for Midnight—please transition to [NoobTaco-Media](https://www.curseforge.com/wow/addons/noobtacoui-media), which will be actively maintained and updated.

-Thank you for your support and understanding.
+Good News!
+With the release of ElvUI "Midnight" (15.x) and WoW 12.0, NoobTacoUI is now compatible with the latest version of ElvUI and WoW.
+NoobTacoUI is now available for download on CurseForge and Wago.io as an alpha version until the final changes and updates are completed.

 — NoobTaco